-“Praying” features “confessional, defiant” lyrics, co-written by Kesha and Ryan Lewis, Ben Abraham and Andrew Joslyn, “I had to learn how to fight for myself/and we both know all the truth I could tell,” which seems to be a pretty clear statement on her ongoing legal battles.
+“Praying” features “confessional, defiant” lyrics, co-written by Kesha and Ryan Lewis, Ben Abraham and Andrew Joslyn, including “I had to learn how to fight for myself/and we both know all the truth I could tell,” which seems to be a pretty clear statement on her ongoing legal battles.

 This is Kesha’s first full album in five years, a timeline that tracks with her ongoing court war with Dr. Luke.
 One of the key points of contention in this legal saga is whether Kesha was able to record free of Dr. Luke’s influence and whether he would have any involvement in her recording work—he and his legal team have sworn she’s free to move forward and release music; she’s argued she wouldn’t get the support from her label and that she wouldn’t be able to work with different producers while still under contract with him and Kemosabe.